Last modified 2 April 2014.

 Hafez (AKA 'The Sphinx', AKA 'The Lion of Damascus') is the older brother of Rifaat (AKA 'Butcher of Hama') and the father of Bashar.

 Kill tally: Up to 25,000 killed in Hama during a siege of the city in February 1982.
 (Estimates of the number killed vary from 5,000 to 25,000.
 It is likely that the real figure is somewhere near the lower end of the estimates.)
-Thousands killed during the uprisings of 2011-2012.
+More than 100,000 killed since the outbreak of Syria's civil war in March 2011.

 Background: Human occupation of ancient or 'Greater' Syria (the lands now recognised as Jordan, Israel, Lebanon, Palestine and Syria) can be traced back at least 11 thousand years, to 9000 BCE.
 Evidence of the region's first cities dates to around 4000 BCE.

-Over the following centuries, Greater Syria falls under the control of successive powers (Egypt, Assyria, Babylon, Persia, Greece, Rome) and becomes a cultural and religious melting pot, with Judaism, Christianity and Islam all having an influence.
+Over the centuries Greater Syria falls under the control of surrounding states (Egypt, Assyria, Babylon, Persia, Greece, Rome) and becomes a cultural and religious melting pot, with Judaism, Christianity and Islam all having an influence.
 In 1516 the region becomes a province of the Ottoman Empire.

 Ottoman rule nears its end at the start of the First World War, a time which is also marked by the rise of the Syrian independence movement.